Omni La Mansion del Rio Hotel

 - An Uber ride is approximately $20 from the airport to the hotel.

 - Valet parking is $39 a night with in and out privileges.

 - Public self-parking across the street is $10 daily with no in & out privileges

 Omni La Mansion del Rio Experience

-Take time after the end of conference sessions to enjoy the courtyard pool.
+Take time after the end of conference and stroll the beautiful Riverwalk.

 Watch the flow of the river and festivities of people strolling by as you enjoy a meal at Las Canarias.